💪 Somatic Shaking: A Natural Practice for Stress Reduction

 Always listen to your body.
 Go at your own pace, and if anything feels uncomfortable, pause or stop.
 This is your personal journey—respect your limits.

-Here two more blog posts on somatic body shaking you may want to check out:
+Here two more interesting blog posts on somatic body shaking you may want to check out:

 Comments